-When a variable or method is static, it can, and should, be called by the class's name.
+When state variable or method is static, it can, and should, be called by the class's name.
 For instance, BigInteger.valueOf() is a static method that converts any long into a BigInteger.
 Recall we called this method a static factory method; it is static and behaves as a "factory" that accepts longs and converts the to BigIntegers.
-Static factory methods are often a superior alternative to a long list of constructors.
-See [?], pp. 5 ff.